Samnite Wars: Aftermath

 After the defeat of the Hernici in 306 BC, Roman citizenship without the right to vote was imposed on this people, effectively annexing their territory.
 In 304 BC, after the peace treaty, Rome sent the fetials to ask for reparation from the Aequi of the mountains by Latium, who had repeatedly joined the Hernici in helping the Samnites and after the defeat of the former, they went over to the enemy.
 The Aequi claimed that Rome was trying to impose Roman citizenship on them.
 They said to the Roman assemblies that the thrusting of Roman citizenship on them amounted to loss of independence and was a punishment.
 This led to the Roman people voting for war on the Aequi.
 Both consuls were entrusted with this war.
 The Aequi levied a militia, but this did not have a clear commander.
 There was disagreement over whether to offer battle or defend their camp.
 Concerns about the destruction of the farms and the poor fortification of the towns led to the decision to disperse to defend the towns.
 The Romans found the Aequi camp deserted.
 They then took the Aequi towns by storm and most were burnt.
 Livy wrote that "the Aequian name was almost blotted out."
 Still, in 304 BC, the Sabellian peoples of modern northern Abruzzo, the Marsi and Marucini (on the Adriatic coast), as well as the latter's Oscan neighbours, the Paeligni and the Frentani (Oscans who lived in the southern coast of Abruzzo and the coastal part of modern Molise), stipulated treaties with Rome.

 In 303 BC the Sabine town of Trefula Suffrenas (Ciciliano) and the Volscian town of Arpinium (Arpino) in southern Latium were given citizenship without the right to vote (civitas sine suffragio).
 Frusino (Frosinone), also a Volscian town in southern Latium, was deprived of two thirds of its land because it had conspired with the Hernici and its ringleaders were executed.
 Colonies were established at Alba Fucens in the land of the Aequi and Sora, in Volscian territory which had been taken by the Samnites, with 6000 settlers sent to the former and 4000 to the latter.
 In 302 BC the Aequi attacked Alba Fucens, but were defeated by the colonists.
-Gaius Junius Bubulcus was appointed as dictator.
+Gaius Junius Bubulcus Brutus was appointed as dictator.
 He reduced them to submission in one battle.
 In the same year the Vestini (Oscans who lived on Adriatic coast of modern Abruzzo) established an alliance with Rome.
 In 301 BC the Marsi resisted land being confiscated for the establishment of the colony of Carsoli (or Carseoli, modern Carsoli) with 4000 colonists, even through it was in Aequi territory.
 Marcus Valerius Corvus Calenus was appointed as dictator.
 He defeated the Marsi, seized Milionia, Plestina, and Fresilia and renewed the treaty with them.
 In 300 BC two Roman tribes (administrative districts), the Aniensis and the Terentina were added.
 In 299 BC the Romans besieged and seized Nequinum in Umbria and established the colony of Narnia.